Nowadays, it’s becoming easier to become a digital nomad and live in a place you love while you work remotely.

 - Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel by Rolf Potts

 - Travel While You Work: The Ultimate Guide to Running a Business from Anywhere by Mish Slade

-Also, you should read two of my favorite book, ‘Rich Dad Poor Dad‘ by Robert Kiyosaki and ‘Crushing It‘ by Gary Vaynerchuk, to learn more about income streams, new age business strategies, and achieving financial independence.
+Also, you should read two of my favorite books, ‘Rich Dad Poor Dad‘ by Robert Kiyosaki and ‘Crushing It‘ by Gary Vaynerchuk, to learn more about income streams, new-age business strategies, and achieving financial independence.

 Get Digital Nomad Insurance